rinigus/mapbox-gl-qml/api.md

 ### Properties

-Map properties are listed classified and listed in the following sub-sections.
+Map properties are classified and listed in the following sub-sections.
 Each property is given with the corresponding type in front of it.